shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-usage-report-for-data-providers.md

 ---
-Title : Data Usage Report for Data Providers Description : This report provides details related to your usage of data provided by ms.custom : data-providers ms.date : 10/28/2023 third parties (e.g., user segment providers), the costs of that data
+title : Data Usage Report for Data Providers description : This page defines the Data Usage Report. ms.custom : data-providers ms.date : 11/30/2023
 ---

-# Data Usage Report for Data Providers
+# Data usage report for data providers

 This report provides details related to your usage of data provided by third parties (e.g., user segment providers), the costs of that data